andypoly/Unity-Shader-Graph-Custom-Functions/README.md

 SHADERGRAPH_SAMPLE_SCENE_COLOR(uv);

 Currently this will only work if you have a Scene Color Node used in your graph!
+But as pointed out by https://github.com/smitdylan2001 you can add a keyword bool to your blackboard with the reference value as "REQUIRE_OPAQUE_TEXTURE" and default it to true.
+This will make it work as an alternative!!

 SHADERGRAPH_SAMPLE_SCENE_NORMAL(uv);